static-frame/static-frame/doc/source/articles/serialize.md

 Another alternative to Parquet, originating in the Arrow project, is Feather.
 While Feather supports all Arrow types and succeeds in being faster than Parquet, it is still at least two times slower reading DataFrames than NPZ.

 Parquet and Feather support compression to reduce file size on disk.
 Parquet defaults to using "snappy" compression, while Feather defaults to "lz4".
 As the NPZ format prioritizes performance, it does not yet support compression.
 As will be shown below, NPZ outperforms both compressed and uncompressed Parquet and Feather files.
-File size comparisons will be provided below.
+File size comparisons will be provided.

 ## DataFrame Serialization Performance Comparisons